yasharth-0910/Img2Txt/README.md

 ## Overview 📄

 TextractAI  is an advanced AI-powered application designed to convert images into text with high accuracy.
-Utilizing OCR (Optical Character Recognition) and AI-enhanced text analysis, Img2Txt offers a comprehensive solution for extracting and processing text from images.
+Utilizing OCR (Optical Character Recognition) and AI-enhanced text analysis, TextractAI  offers a comprehensive solution for extracting and processing text from images.

 ## Features 🚀